beginning of content

 You may be eligible for help with your finances.

-The Australian Government Disaster Assist website provides information about financial assistance following a natural disaster (including the Disaster Recovery Payment).
+The Australian Government Disaster Assist website provides information about financial assistance following a natural disaster.
+You may be eligible for natural disaster support.

 Resources and support